VallabhDevale-tech/ai-driving-licence-verification/README.md

 This system introduces AI-based biometric verification using Face Recognition and Fingerprint Authentication to ensure secure, real-time identity validation.

-It is designed to integrate seamlessly with existing **RTO infrastructure**, making it scalable and cost-efficient.
+It is designed to integrate seamlessly with existing RTO infrastructure, making it scalable and cost-efficient.

 ---